In this post, I’m sharing with you the olive oil pie crust recipe: an easy pie dough made with flour, salt and water, and olive oil, of course.

 - 2 cups 00 flour 300 gr - 10.6 oz

 Combine flour, oil, and salt in a mixer with a kneading hook (or in a bowl if you will use your hands).
 Mix well.

 Add water, a tablespoon at a time.
 Depending on the flour and fats' quality/consistency, you may need more or less water.
 Every now and then, use a wooden spatula to remove the flour from the sides of the bowl.
 When the dough comes together and starts collecting the flour from the sides of the bowl, it's time to stop adding water.

 Form a ball with your hands and wrap it in plastic or parchment paper.

-Freeze 5-10 minutes.
+Freeze for 5-10 minutes.
 You may also freeze it for longer and take it out an hour before cooking with it.
 Even better: roll it out and freeze it already in the mold.

 Cut the dough in half.
-Roll out the first half on a floured board, into a circle, the size and shape of your mold.
+Roll out the first half on a floured board into a circle the size and shape of your mold.
 The second half is for borders and tops.

 Enjoy your olive oil pie crust!